Top US officials to meet Zelensky on first wartime visit to Kyiv

 Mariupol, which the Kremlin claims to have “liberated”, is pivotal to Russia’s war plans to forge a land bridge to Russian-occupied Crimea -- and possibly beyond, as far as Moldova.

-Further west, a missile struck a residential building in the Black Sea port of Odessa, killing eight people and wounding at least 18, according to Zelensky, who said five missiles hit the historic city.
+The modest Easter celebrations came just a day after missile struck a residential building in the Black Sea port of Odessa, killing eight people and wounding at least 18, according to Zelensky, who said five missiles hit the historic city.

 “We will identify all those responsible for this strike; those responsible for Russia’s missile terror,“ he said.